Emil Frei: Early life and education

 Frei was born in 1924 in St. Louis.
+His mother nicknamed him Tom after Tom Sawyer.
 His family owned the stained glass manufacturer Emil Frei & Associates.

+He was inspired to study science after reading Hans Zinsser's book Rats, Lice and History.
 Frei completed an accelerated pre-med Colgate University in 1944 after only 2 years of study and his medical degree from Yale University in 1948.

 Career

 He interned at Firmin Desloge Hospital, now St. Louis University Hospital in St. Louis, Missouri and served as a physician in the Korean War.
 He worked at the National Cancer Institute from 1955 to 1965 and the M. D. Anderson Cancer Center from 1965 to 1972; while at M.D.
 Anderson he was the founding director of the Department of Development Therapeutics, which evolved into the Clinical Research Center.
 He served as physician-in-chief at the Dana-Farber Institute from 1972 to 1991.
 He is best known for his work on the treatment of lymphomas and childhood and adult leukemia.
 His groundbreaking research into then-controversial combination chemotherapy, including the VAMP regimen, earned him many awards.

-He coauthored "Cancer Medicine" with Dr. James F. Holland.
+He coauthored Holland–Frei Cancer Medicine with James F. Holland.